 My partner and I are teaching English in a city called Kaohsiung.
 There were a number of reasons that influenced our choice.
 The school we’re currently at, KNS Institute, is in the city and they guarantee us great working hours.
 The school is thriving and hiring more teachers when a lot of other smaller schools are cutting back on teaching hours.
 There are many job opportunities in Taiwan so you can live comfortably and save money.
 The climate is quite tropical and you are close to the ocean and the tropical beaches of Kenting.

-Teaching and Traveling as a Partnership
+Teaching Abroad as a Couple

 My partner was a big motivator for me to become an ESL teacher.
-It was something that he had wanted to pursue for quite some time so I decided to look into it more.
+It was something that he had wanted to pursue for quite some time, so I decided to look into it more.
 As I spoke with other ESL teachers about their experiences, they had nothing but positive things to say and highly recommended it.

 Some of the greatest lessons I’ve learned teaching overseas so far are not to do with the job, but more so with myself.
 It can be very stressful at times, especially at the start.
-For example, I’ve had to find healthy ways to deal with the stress so it didn’t consume me.
+For example, I’ve had to find healthy ways to deal with culture shock.
 We’ve really had to be there for each other but we’re fortunate enough to have each other.

 Life in Taiwan

 ESL teachers in Taiwan enjoy a great quality of life.
 With the pay you receive you can live a very comfortable lifestyle while still saving money.
 The standard of living is extremely high for ESL teachers.
 We are paid significantly more than the Chinese staff at our school and work fewer hours.
 You can afford to live in an apartment that you could never afford in North America.

 I would absolutely recommend Taiwan to anyone who’s considering it!
 It’s such a diverse, beautiful and friendly country.
 You can also find some comforts of home when you get homesick because it will likely happen.
 For the Canadian teachers, here are a few different Canadian owned restaurants here!